-With Black Friday and Cyber Monday now extending to full weeks with pre and post days deals, pre-Christmas shopping has now reached epic proportions.
+With Black Friday and Cyber Monday now extending to full weeks with pre and post days deals, pre-Christmas shopping has reached epic proportions.
 And then it starts again with the Boxing Day sales (including for food.
-Presumably, most people missed the memo that the shops re-open in a few days (even on Boxing Day, amazing non?) and there is no need to stockpile like we're just about to enter WW3.
+Presumably, most people missed the memo that the shops re-open in a few days.
+There is no need to stockpile like we’re just about to enter WW3), excellent non?

-Even though Christmas may have now morphed into a secular holiday for many people, I think it is important to remember , religious/obeserving or not, to enjoy it and spend the day with family, friends and/or loved ones.
+Even though Christmas may have now morphed into a secular holiday for many people, I think it is important to remember, religious/observing or not, to enjoy it and spend the day with family, friends and loved ones.

-These times are precious and laughter and memories last a lifetime much more than the latest gadget or “in” thing.
+These times are precious, and laughter and memories last a lifetime much more than the latest gadget or “in” thing.
 Santa Claus is coming to town to celebrate.